LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/let-me-die-on-your-chest.md

 Further than

-Any man,
+Any man

 Has ever touched

-With tender romance.
+The tenderness

+Made a woman.